david2928/kk_bank_extract/README.md

-# K-Merchant Fee Extract
+# KBank Email Report Processing System

-Automated system for processing K-Merchant email reports, extracting CSV data, loading it into Supabase, and archiving files to Google Drive.
+Automated system for processing K-Merchant and KBank eWallet email reports, extracting relevant data, loading it into Supabase, and archiving files to Google Drive.

 ## Features
-- Fetches K-Merchant report emails from Gmail (using a service account)
+- Fetches K-Merchant report emails (ZIP attachments with CSVs) and KBank eWallet report emails (CSVs and PDFs) from Gmail using a service account.
-- Downloads and extracts ZIP attachments containing CSVs
+- Downloads and extracts K-Merchant ZIP attachments.
+- Processes K-Merchant CSVs: extracts transaction summary data.
+- Processes KBank eWallet CSVs: extracts 'MERCHANT TOTAL' row data.
-- Loads extracted data into a Supabase database
+- Loads extracted data from both K-Merchant and eWallet CSVs into a Supabase database, distinguishing them by `report_source_type`.
-- Uploads original and extracted files to Google Drive, organized by Year/Month/Day
+- Archives original K-Merchant ZIPs, their extracted contents, eWallet CSVs, and eWallet E-Tax PDFs to Google Drive, organized by Year/Month/Day.
+- Implements a "replace" strategy for Google Drive uploads to ensure the latest version of a file is stored if reprocessed.
-- Runs automatically via GitHub Actions (scheduled or manual)
+- Runs automatically via GitHub Actions (scheduled or manual).

 ## Setup